 Age-related macular degeneration (AMD) is the leading cause of vision loss in Canada.
-Almost 1.5 million Canadians live with AMD, a degeneration of the macula, which is the part of the retina responsible for sharp vision.
-As the macula degenerates, sufferers are less able to see objects clearly, making it difficult to do ordinary tasks like drive or read.
-Here’s everything you need to know about diagnosing and treating macular degeneration:
+Almost 2.5 million Canadians live with AMD, a degeneration of the macula, which is the part of the retina responsible for sharp vision.
+As the macula degenerates, sufferers see objects less clearly, making it difficult to do ordinary tasks like driving or reading.
+Here’s everything you need to know about macular degeneration:

 Wet vs. Dry Macular Degeneration

 Dry macular degeneration (non-neovascular) is the most common form.
 Its emergence is often linked to the natural aging process, involving the slow thinning of macular tissues or the buildup of pigment deposits within the macula.
 Your eye doctor may diagnose the condition if yellow spots (drusen) accumulate in and around the macula.

 Wet macular degeneration (neovascular) is a more serious and progressed form of the disease.
 This advanced stage is triggered by irregular blood vessel growth beneath the retina.
 These vessels are susceptible to leakage, flooding blood and subsequently damaging retinal cells.
 This leaking can lead to blind spots in your field of vision and will require prompt diagnoses and targeted interventions.